zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/oauth1.js]
 ```

-For OAuth1, `authentication.oauth1Config.getRequestToken`, `authentication.oauth1Config.authorizeUrl`, and `authentication.oauth1Config.getAccessToken` will have fields like `redirect_uri` and the temporary credentials in `bundle.inputData` instead of `bundle.authData`.
-After `getAccessToken` runs, the resulting token value(s) will be stored in `bundle.authData` for long-term use.
+For OAuth1, `authentication.oauth1Config.getRequestToken`, `authentication.oauth1Config.authorizeUrl`, and `authentication.oauth1Config.getAccessToken` have fields like `redirect_uri` and the temporary credentials in `bundle.inputData`.
+After `getAccessToken` runs, the resulting token value(s) will be stored in `bundle.authData` for the connection.

-Also note that `authentication.oauth1Config.getAccessToken` has access to the additional return values in `rawRequest` and `cleanedRequest` should you need to extract other values (for example, from the query string).
+Also, `authentication.oauth1Config.getAccessToken` has access to the additional return values in `rawRequest` and `cleanedRequest` should you need to extract other values (for example, from the query string).

 ### OAuth2